 A Bill to require the Secretary of State to enter into negotiations with countries which are members of the European Union for the purpose of extending the Youth Mobility Scheme to applicants from those countries on a reciprocal basis; and for connected purposes.

-This bill would require the Secretary of State to negotiate with EU member states to extend the UK's Youth Mobility Scheme to applicants from those countries on a reciprocal basis.
-If talks succeed, EU nationals would be able to come to the UK to live and work under the scheme on similar terms to UK participants, creating a two-way exchange for young people.
+The Bill would require the Secretary of State to start negotiations with EU member states to extend the UK's Youth Mobility Scheme to their nationals on a reciprocal basis.
+It also provides for the connected measures needed to implement such an extension.
+In effect, young people from EU countries would be able to apply to come to the UK under the Youth Mobility Scheme in the same way UK youth can go to those countries, subject to UK rules.

 Generated 21 February 2026